rodrigohenrik/Complete-Hacker-Cybersecurity-Glossary/README.md

 ### 💻 Tools, Techniques & Hacking Methods

+Get familiar with widely used tools and methodologies like exploit kits, rootkits, honeypots, keyloggers, sniffers, and logic bombs.

 | Term | Definition |
 |------|-----------|
 | **Exploit** | A piece of software or code that takes advantage of a vulnerability to perform unauthorized actions. |